lilianmarey/COVID19_Trends_by_Age/README.md

             |
             |
+            |--- download                   : Databases to be downloaded
+            |
             |--- population_datasets        : Databases used for weighting
             |
             |--- Output_10.csv              : The main database with the number of cases, deaths, tests, etc. by age and region